I recently worked with a corporate team, and we were going through solution-focus, coaching, and problem-solving.

 I’m going to ask you kind of a weird question.

 [The miracle is that what you want to have happen.
-For example, we will increase our trust with our customers.
+For example, we will increase our trust in our customers.
 The customers will show us higher acceptance of the likelihood of taking our deal.]

 Miracle Question Variation